Bellevue-based rocket champions finish second at Farnborough’s international competition

 As word spread of the team’s second-place finish, Gov. Jay Inslee dropped some congratulatory words via Twitter: “It’s no surprise to see Washington’s tremendously talented young innovators competing and winning among the top ranks of students from around the world,” he wrote.
 “Congrats to the 10-student team from Newport HS in Bellevue!”

 Team USA, also known as Team Graveyard, earned a trip to the international competition after winning the American Rocketry Challenge in May.
-There, they beat more than 700 teams from across the country — including another team of fellow Newport High School rocket club members who finished second place at the national finals in Virginia.
+There, they beat more than 700 teams from across the country — including another team of fellow Newport High School rocket club members who finished second at the national finals in Virginia.

 Members of the Newport team said their most memorable moments were meeting and talking with pilots in the Air Force and exchanging gifts — and some slang — with their fellow competitors.
-But as far as Liu is concerned, the number one standout from the team’s time overseas was the food.
+But as far as Liu is concerned, the No. 1 standout from the team’s time overseas was the food.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.